krferrier/EWAS/README.md

 The fit plot shows the distribution of the z-scores for each observation in the dataset as a histogram.
 Overlayed is a black density line of the overall fit of the model estimated by the Gibb's Sampling algorithm based on three components: a null component (red density line) and two alternate components (blue and green density lines).
 In the case of an EWAS:

 * **Null Component**: The background noise or null hypothesis that a CpG is not significantly associated with the phenotype.
-* **Alternate Components**: The alternative hypotheses; the CpG is significantly associated with the disease in a negative or positive way.
+* **Alternate Components**: The alternative hypotheses; the CpG is significantly associated with the phenotype in a negative or positive way.

 If the estimated distribution (black line) is vastly different from the observed distribution, then the model may be mis-specified and/or the Gibb's Sampling algorithm did not converge on an estimate.
 If the estimated distribution is similar to the observed distribution, then the model is likely correctly specified.